Grancel Fitz: Biography

 As a big-game hunter, Fitz hunted in places such as Africa and India.
 Throughout the 1930s and 1940s, he successfully hunted every animal in North America which was listed by the Boone and Crockett Club.
-He used an M1 Garand.
-He also coined "grand slam" in a big-game hunting context while writing for True in 1950, to describe the collection of every sheep variety listed in North America.
+He used a Remington Model 30 express chambered in .30-06 and customized by Griffin & Howe He also coined "grand slam" in a big-game hunting context while writing for True in 1950, to describe the collection of every sheep variety listed in North America.
 In 1953, he tied the world record for the grizzly bear score after killing one near the Klinaklini River.
 He was also an early influencer of the Boone and Crockett Club's scoring system.

 In September 1962, Fitz suffered a myocardial infarction whilst hunting jaguars in Mato Grosso.
 He died on May 12, 1963, aged 68, of heart disease, at Mount Sinai West in New York City.